PaulTreanor/paultreanor.com/pages/aws-webapp-auth.md

 ### Step 2: Add your Cognito details to a .env file
-Different frameworks handle environment variables in different ways, for Gatsby your `.env.development` / `.env.production` file would look like this (I made the values up):
+Different frameworks handle environment variables in different ways, for Gatsby your `.env.development` / `.env.production` file would look like this (I just made these specific values up):

 ```
 GATSBY_COGNITO_USER_POOL_ID=us-east-1_Ra7CjsEwl